Seven technical reasons why ‘(Real) Unit Labour Costs’ are not a valid macro-indicator of competitiveness

 Ehm… yes, that’s nothing else than the share of labour in total income.
 Which is not really any kind of indicator of competitivety.
 There are more ways to calculate RULC but these all boil down to using a complicated way to estimate the labour share.
 See the introduction of this IMF study.

 2) Aside from RULC we have NULC, Nominal Unit Labour Costs or nominal wage level divided by real GDP per worker.
-The way growth rates are derived from the ULC is taking time series of ULC and deflating GDP (in the denominator) with the GDP deflator while compensation per employee is not deflated by any deflator(Felip en Kumar, 2011).
+The way growth rates are derived from the RULC is taking time series of ULC and deflating GDP (in the denominator) with the GDP deflator while compensation per employee is not deflated by any deflator(Felip en Kumar, 2011).
 It is therefore an indicator with a numerator in current prices and a denominator in fixed prices.
 Why does this lead to problems, on the macro-level?